Ap3x/Ap3x/README.md

 ### Hello, I'm Noah 👋

-Im currently a Senior Computer Science & Engineering Senior at the University of Louisville experienced in penetration testing, network operations, and programming.
+Im currently a Computer Science & Engineering Senior at the University of Louisville experienced in penetration testing, network operations, and programming.
 I earned the OSCP and I'm actively learning new attack and defenses methods and techniques.
 I like to challenge myself and expand my knowledge about programming to develop cyber security tools and payloads.

 - 🔭 I’m currently working on School and building Pentesting tools
 - 🌱 I’m currently learning everything 🤣